arvindd/.emacs.d/README.md

   `git clone https://github.com/arvindd/.emacs.d.git`

-  Home directory depends on the type of your system: on Windows, this is the `%USERPROFILE%` location, and on Unix/Linux, it is where `%HOME%` points to.
+  Home directory depends on the type of your system: on Windows, this is the `%USERPROFILE%` location, and on Unix/Linux, it is where `$HOME` points to.
 - **Move the file `.emacs` seen in the cloned directory to your home directory too**

 That is it.
 You should be able to use emacs already with this setup, with many settings already in place for you.